Mental Health Counseling

 The Mental Health Counseling program prepares graduates to work as mental health counselors in hospital, agency and community settings as well as in private practice.

-- A bachelor’s degree from an accredited institution with a GPA of at least 3.0
+- A bachelor’s degree from an accredited institution with a Grade Point Average (GPA) of at least 3.0

-- 15-25 credits of approved courses from the following fields: anthropology, economics, education, guidance, health sciences, political science, psychology, sociology, and related areas
+- 15 to 25 credits of approved courses from the following fields: anthropology, economics, education, guidance, health sciences, political science, psychology, sociology, and related areas

-- Evidence of oral and written expression consonant with graduate-level study
+- Evidence of written expression consonant with graduate-level study

-- A statement of purpose that addresses the following prompt: Please describe a meaningful event that has shaped your interest in becoming a counselor and explain why it was important.
+- A statement of purpose (400 to 600 words) that addresses the following prompt: Please describe a meaningful event that has shaped your interest in becoming a counselor and explain why it was important.

-- An additional essay (400-600 words) that addresses the following prompt: Consider you are a counseling student providing services at a counseling internship placement site, what type of client or client issue would be difficult for you and why?
+- An additional essay (400 to 600 words) that addresses the following prompt: Consider you are a counseling student providing services at a counseling internship placement site, what type of client or client issue would be difficult for you and why?
 How do you think you would cope with this situation?

 - Two letters of recommendation from appropriate professional or academic references to aid in determining potential for work as a professional counselor